department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

     description: ""
 ---

-### Is this information for me?
+### Can I apply for disability benefits?

 <div class="row" markdown="0">
 <div class="small-12 medium-8 columns usa-content"  markdown="1">

-Yes, if you're:
+You can apply for benefits if:
-- A Veteran filing a claim for VA support (known as disability compensation or benefits), or
+- You're a Veteran filing a claim for disability compensation or benefits
-- A Servicemember getting ready to end your active military service, or
+- You're a Servicemember getting ready to end your active military service
-- A Survivor of a Veteran or Servicemember who may qualify for these benefits
+- You're a survivor of a Veteran or Servicemember who may qualify for these benefits
 </div>